lrondanini/bit-box/README.md

 ## Dataset Partitioning: Consisten Hashing

 Bit-box partitions the data over all the nodes in the cluster using consistent hashing.
-In particular bit-box uses [Murmur3](https://en.wikipedia.org/wiki/MurmurHash) hash function.
+In particular bit-box uses [Murmur3](https://en.wikipedia.org/wiki/MurmurHash) as hash function.
 The output range of the hash function is treated as a fixes circular space ("token ring").
 Each node in the system is assigned a random value within this space which represents its “position” on the ring.
 Each data item identified by a key is assigned to a node by hashing the data item’s key.

 ## <a name="v-nodes"></a> Partition Table and Vnodes